-Unfortunately, limited resources prevent the journal from accepting draft articles requiring substantial stylistic and/or substantive changes.
-We therefore request that articles be both well-written and completely argued at the time of submission.
-Our goal is to review and vote on appropriate submissions as soon as possible.
+Unfortunately, limited resources prevent us from accepting draft articles requiring substantial stylistic and/or substantive changes.
+Our goal is to review submissions as soon as possible.
 We will contact the author immediately upon acceptance.

-CJIL uses the Bluebook citation system.
-A copy of the CJIL Style Sheet can be downloaded here.
-Accepted articles will go through four rounds of editing.
-After each round of edits, CJIL will send copy of the manuscript to the author showing all suggested changes.
+CJIL complies with the Bluebook citation system, as supplemented by the CJIL Style Sheet.
+Accepted articles generally go through three or four rounds of editing.
+After each round of edits, CJIL will send a copy of the manuscript to the author showing all suggested changes.
 Any substantial changes will be accompanied by explanations and questions where appropriate.

 If you wish to withdraw your piece from consideration, please contact us at firstname.lastname@example.org.
-Please include the author name and title of your manuscript in the subject line of the e-mail.
+Please include the author's name and title of your manuscript in the subject line of the email.

 At this time, CJIL does not accept article submissions from current law students.